-- 8.27.6 In respect of public safety on land with coastal access rights, the occupier owes no duty of care with respect to risks of injury arising from either man-made features or natural features, except where he does something recklessly, or with the intention of creating danger.
+- 8.26.4 In respect of public safety on land with coastal access rights, the occupier owes no duty of care with respect to risks of injury arising from either man-made features or natural features, except where he does something recklessly, or with the intention of creating danger105.
 Many man-made features are likely to be excepted land, for example buildings and their curtilage, railways, pylons and other equipment used by statutory undertakers.
-These provisions will help to address many of the concerns that are likely to be raised. - 8.27.7 Many risks will be familiar and obvious to the public, provided that the hazard is visible and its nature is obvious to anyone approaching it.
-Intervention is unlikely to be necessary in such cases. - 8.27.8 Where the hazard is not visible to a person approaching it, but its nature is nonetheless in keeping with other, natural landscape features that might be encountered as, for example, a ditch in a boggy or marshy area it is reasonable to expect visitors to be prepared for it and no special intervention will normally be required to manage the risk.
-It may occasionally be necessary to take action to manage the risks posed by other man-made features, such as ruins, where they present significant risks that may not be readily apparent to visitors. - 8.27.9 Employers and the self-employed already have a duty under health and safety at work legislation to assess risks arising from their undertakings (which may include risks from such features) and take such steps as are reasonably practicable to reduce them to an acceptable level.
-Where the land manager indicates that he carries out (or is willing to carry out) appropriate informal management to secure compliance with such obligations, this may be sufficient to address a particular concern.
-Alignment solutions - 8.27.10 Where there is existing privately installed infrastructure such as steps or bridges on a proposed alignment for the trail that would be suitable to form part of the trail, we will discuss this possibility with the occupier.
-Some agreements for their improvement or maintenance may be necessary to make and keep particular structures safe for public use. - 8.27.11 Where there are concerns that a particular feature will pose a threat to public safety we will discuss the most appropriate course of action with the land manager.
-We may align the trail to avoid it or, if that is not possible, consider the range of other solutions described below. - 8.27.12 Where features occur on the seaward side of the trail or on any other land
+These provisions will help to address many of the concerns that are likely to be raised. - 8.26.5 Many risks will be familiar and obvious to the public, provided that the hazard is visible and its nature is obvious to anyone approaching it.
+Intervention is unlikely to be necessary in such cases. - 8.26.6 Where the hazard is not visible to a person approaching it, but its nature is nonetheless in keeping with other, natural landscape features that might be encountered as, for example, a ditch in a boggy or marshy area it is reasonable to expect visitors to be prepared for it and no special intervention will normally be required to manage the risk.
+It may occasionally be necessary to take action to manage the risks posed by other manmade features, such as ruins, where they present significant risks that may not be readily apparent to visitors. - 8.26.7 Employers and the self-employed have a duty under health and safety at work legislation to assess risks arising from their undertakings (which may include risks from such features) and take such steps as are reasonably practicable to reduce them to an acceptable level.
+Where the land manager indicates that he carries out (or is willing to carry out) appropriate informal management to secure compliance with such obligations, we may take the view that these steps are adequate to address a particular concern.

+8.26.8 Where there are existing privately installed tracks, bridges or other access infrastructure which would be suitable to form part of the trail we will discuss this possibility with the occupier.
+Some agreements for their improvement or maintenance may be necessary to make and keep particular structures safe for public use.

-See Occupiers Liability Act 1984 section 1(6A)-(6C), as inserted by section 13 of CROW and section 306 of the 2009 Act.
+105 See Occupiers Liability Act 1984 section 1(6A)-(6C), as inserted by CROW section 13 and section 306 of the 2009 Act.